Judith Green BSc MSc PhD

 I am a medical sociologist, with degrees in anthropology and medical sociology.
 Before joining LSHTM in 1996, I held posts at South Bank University, the Department of General Practice and Primary Care at UMDS (Guy's), where I completed a PhD on the sociology of accidents, and the Department of General Practice at King's College School of Medicine.
 I currently edit Critical Public Health, an international peer-reviewed journal which publishes a broad range of critical research and commentary on and for public health.

-My main responsibility is to develop capacity in qualitative approaches to health research for students at LSHTM, research colleagues and collaborators.
+My main teaching responsibility is to develop capacity in qualitative approaches to health research for students at LSHTM, research colleagues and collaborators.
 I contribute to several in-house modules (inlcuding Principles of Social Research, Qualitative Methodologies and Sociology of Health), co-edited (with John Browne) the DBL text-book Principles of Social Research and run training workshops in qualitative methodologies.
-I co-author, with Nicki Thorogood, Qualitative Methods for Health Research (Sage, 2009), a textbook aimed at health professionals using qualitative methods.
+I co-author, with Nicki Thorogood, Qualitative Methods for Health Research (Sage, 2014), a textbook primarily for health professionals using qualitative methods.

 On methodology, my recent work has been orientated to developing robust ways of evaluating the social and public health impacts of interventions which maximise validity through the appropriate use of social research methods.
 This includes using sociological work on mobilities to shed light on public health issues arising from transport policies and choices, as part of the multi-disciplinary transport and health group.

 Research degree students working with me are researching a range of topics in the sociology of health, including: decisions to take statins (Louisa Polak), masculinities in Trinidad (Oscar Ocho), discourses of reconfiguration (Lorelei Jones), social networks in Nairobi informal settlements (Julie Evans), interdiscipinary science-in-action in an air pollution project (Emma Garnett), and the role of exposure in explaining inequalities in road injury risk (Rebecca Steinbach).